march08/redux-thunker/README.md

 #### config.continuos

 Now, here comes some magic.
-This option is set to false by default (which is basically the same config as for redux-thunk).
+This option is set to false by default (which behaves the same way as redux-thunk do).

 What does it do?
 Unlike redux-thunk, it dispatches your action even if you return an (action) object.